tomzo/gocd-json-config-plugin/README.md

 # Validation

+*You may find this [introductory blog post useful](https://kudulab.io/posts/gocd-preflight-validation/).*

 There is an ongoing effort to allow in-depth validation of configuration **before pushing configuration to the source control**.
 This is provided by [GoCD's preflight API](https://api.gocd.org/current/#preflight-check-of-config-repo-configurations) and [gocd-cli](https://github.com/gocd-contrib/gocd-cli).

 You have several options to configure validation tools on your workstation: